jonas-jonas/neurodex/README.md

       - SENGRID_API_KEY= # Used for sending emails, required for sign up to work
     depends_on:
       - postgres
+    volumes:
+      - ./logs:/app/logs # change the first part to a path on your local machine
     links:
       - "postgres:postgres.local"
 ```